humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails2.md

 including the views (for looking at the data), the files to tell the database what to do (the model), and the controller.
-There are also tests and other files that Rails will use to create CSS and JavaScript interactions, as well as tests.
+There are also tests and other files that Rails will use to create CSS and JavaScript interactions as well as tests.

-After these files are created, there is one additional step that you have to do if you add, or change, a model.
+After these files are created, there is one additional step that you have to do if you add or change a model.
 We have to tell the database to update itself based on the change so it knows how to save the data.

 {% highlight console %}